nulab/scala-oauth2-provider/README.md

 }
 ```

-If you'd like to change the OAuth workflow, modify handleRequest methods of Token and ProtectedResource traits defined in EndPoint.scala.
+If you'd like to change the OAuth workflow, modify handleRequest methods of TokenEndPoint and ProtectedResource traits.